 and a thesis

-A student may be advised to complete additional course work by his/her senior supervisor in consultation with the supervisory committee commensurate with the research interests of the student and within the scope of the student's curricular focus.
+A student may be advised to complete additional course work by his/her supervisor in consultation with the supervisory committee commensurate with the research interests of the student and within the scope of the student's curricular focus.

 Students are expected to complete the program requirements in six to nine terms (two to three years) from initial enrollment, depending on the research discipline and progress in the program.